Spine Care NJ

 Cervical disc replacement with the ProDisc-C system is worth a serious conversation for younger athletes with cervical disc disease.
 Preserving motion at the treated level rather than fusing it has real advantages for a patient who will be loading their cervical spine in sport for years to come.
 Rishi N. Sheth, MD is ProDisc-C certified and discusses this option with every eligible athlete before a fusion recommendation is finalized.

-For spondylolisthesis or instability requiring fusion, minimally invasive techniques including TLIF and DLIF with Mazor robotic screw placement produce excellent outcomes with significantly shorter recovery periods than traditional open surgery.
+For spondylolisthesis or instability requiring fusion, minimally invasive techniques, including TLIF and DLIF with Mazor robotic screw placement, produce excellent outcomes with significantly shorter recovery periods than traditional open surgery.

 WHY CHOOSE RISHI N. SHETH, MD